Menu

 Group Psychotherapy

 Anyone considering group therapy will want to know what it has to offer and how it can enhance recovery.
-However, it is not unusual to feel anxious about engaging with a group.
-Trepidation, or even fear, can be viewed as the “normal” response to participating in an activity with the potential for us to feel exposed within a group of strangers.
-It may be tempting to dismiss the group as merely a talking shop for other people’s distress, and while it may be reasonable to be skeptical, it is worth thinking about what group therapy has to offer the recovering person.
+However, it is not unusual to feel anxious about engaging with a therapy group.
+Trepidation, or even fear, can be viewed as the "normal" response to participating in an activity with the potential for us to feel exposed within a group of strangers.
+It may be tempting to dismiss the group as merely a talking shop for other people's distress, and while it may be reasonable to be skeptical, it is worth thinking about what group psychotherapy has to offer the recovering person.

 Addiction has a powerfully destructive effect on relationships, changing the way we understand ourselves, the way we relate to others, and ultimately, our capacity to experience intimacy.
 As addiction becomes our most important relationship, our ability to engage with others in an authentic and spontaneous way is curtailed and replaced by an insular and isolated view of our place in the world.
-We can end up playing out relationships in our head, imagining what others might be thinking and responding to them on that basis.
-This can leave others feeling confused, rejected, and hurt.
-Ultimately they may become disinterested or rejecting, leaving us feeling isolated and rejected.

-Why are relationships important?
+Why are relationships important in recovery?

 These internal conversations are shaped by our early experience of relationships.
 We receive messages from others about who we are and who we should be.
 The distance between these views can be the source of self-doubt and emotional pain.
 Feeling that we are somehow not what we should be can become the base from which we relate to others.
 It can be difficult to maintain healthy relationships from this position.

+As addiction is established and our relationships become more dysfunctional, we are more likely to want to hide our perceived inadequacies from others.
 We arrive at a place where it may feel too risky to reveal our authentic self, and we may attempt to construct a false self, one that we think is more acceptable or attractive to others.
 Over time we may become adept and successful at projecting this false self.
 However, the more successful we are and the more convincing it is to others, the more we are trapped into maintaining the façade, feeling anxious about being exposed as inadequate, weak, or unlovable.

 Why are relationships in recovery important?